 The Board of Guardians requires that all investment activities are undertaken in accordance with applicable regulatory and disclosure requirements.
-Detailed due diligence and reporting are in place to monitor compliance.
-The legislation requires the Board of Guardians to act in a way that is unlikely to cause any diminution of the Australian Government's reputation in international financial markets.
+Detailed due diligence and reporting is in place to monitor

 16. The governance framework and objectives, as well as the manner in which the SWF's management is operationally independent from the owner, should be publicly disclosed.